• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • it is probably related to impaired vascular autoregulation and inadequate collateral circulation around the infarct site

-• it is recommended to operate at least 4 weeks after the recent stroke
+• it is recommended to postpone surgery by at least 4 weeks after a recent stroke

 • incidence of aortic atherosclerosis increases with age